 13. The Deputy Speaker may resign office by writing to the Speaker.
 When a vacancy has occurred in the office of the Deputy Speaker the Speaker shall report this to the Assembly as soon as possible, and the Assembly shall forthwith proceed to the election of a Deputy Speaker in the manner provided for in standing order 5.
 (Amended 6 March 2008)

-Absence of, and vacancy in office of, Clerk

-Unavoidable absence of Clerk

-14. In the case of an unavoidable absence of the Clerk, all the duties of the Clerk shall be performed by the Deputy Clerk.

-Vacancy in office of Clerk

-15. During any vacancy in the office of Clerk, or while the Clerk is absent from duty, all powers, functions and duties of the Clerk shall be exercised and performed by the Deputy Clerk.

 CHAPTER 3

 ADMINISTRATION AND PROCEDURE COMMITTEE